 As West Coast natives, the five of us who run Pater Noster have a great love for this place.
 We aspire to highlight the history and life of the island as it has been for 150 years.
 We live and breathe the salty breezes, the fresh air and are inspired by the winds of history.

-At Pater Noster we serve food with the sea as our main source of inspiration, of course.
+At Pater Noster we naturally serve food with the sea as our main source of inspiration.
 Our kitchen specializes in daily fresh fish, world-class seafood and freshly harvested seaweed from Pater Noster.

-We believe that seaweed has a big part to play in the future of food and here on the island you can taste some of the chef's love and passion for preparing dishes with seaweed as the raw material.
-Taste and learn about our delicious ingredients.
+We believe that seaweed has a big part to play in the future of food and here on the island you can experience some of the chef's love and passion for preparing dishes with seaweed as a raw material.
+Taste and learn about our good ingredients.